20. Carver County, Minnesota

 > Median household income: $81,121

 Johnson County residents are among the least likely to live below the poverty line.
-The area’s poverty rate is just 5.6%, a full nine percentage points below the U.S. poverty rate.
+The area’s poverty rate of just 5.6% is a full 9 percentage points below the U.S. poverty rate.
 Although the area’s $81,121 median household income is lower than that of most counties on this list, it is still one of the 100 highest among U.S. counties, and more than $23,000 above the U.S. median.

 17. Hunterdon County, New Jersey

 > Largest place in county: Flemington